bellagregson/GitHub/JS30/15/ReadMe.md

 "this" value.
 * If this parameter is empty, the value "undefined" will be passed as its "this" value

+Get the full name for each person in the array:

 ```
 var persons = [
   {firstname : "Malcom", lastname: "Reynolds"},